 So if you are cracking open the champagne celebrating a page one position, don’t expect a torrent of visitors when what you’ll probably get is a trickle.

-The good news is the client I mentioned earlier failed to see the bigger picture about SEO.
-SEO is as much about finding opportunities to gain those coveted top spots as it is for optimising purely for the organic search results.
+Today effective digital marketing is as much about looking at all the other opportunities available to gain those coveted top spots as it is for optimising purely for the organic search results.

-So how do we solve this problem of getting your business into the local pack?
+So how do we solve this problem of getting your business into one of the most effective search features, Google’s local pack?
 Let’s unravel the mysteries with these 7 tips.

 1. Display an address on your website and be consistent